 18. Tumbbad (2018)

-A period horror film that borrows references from Indian mythology, Tumbbad is a visual experience that every cinema lover shouldn’t miss out this one of the highly underrated Bollywood movies.
+A period horror film that borrows references from Indian mythology, Tumbbad is a visual experience that no cinema lover should miss out on.
+This is one of the most underrated Bollywood movies.

 17. Qarib Qarib Singlle (2017)